General Glory: Joseph Jones

 Joseph Jones was a soldier in World War II who was granted superior abilities by Lady Liberty herself upon saying the words:

 "Lady of Liberty, hear my plea — For the land of the brave — And home of the free!"

 He became a government agent, under the authority of an Agent Newkirk Sharp.
 Sharp arranged for General Glory comic books to be published, so that people would believe he was a fictional character.
 In England, his adventures were published in the pages of Tuppenny Fun.

 During his many adventures in World War 2, General Glory worked with the original Beefeater, an English-based super hero.
 One mission saw him working with the time-travelling hero Booster Gold - who had come to 1943 looking for his missing adopted daughter - when a Nazi scientist was attempting to create a time machine, although Booster regarded Glory as mentally unbalanced at best.

 As with Marvel Comics' Captain America, General Glory disappeared in an Arctic mission.
 Rather than be encased in ice, however, he returned to America with little memory of his past.
 He would later learn that Sharp had drugged him and given him a new identity.

-Many years later, he was outbid for a General Glory comic book by Guy Gardner.
+Many years later, Glory, having forgotten the magic words, was outbid by Guy Gardner for a General Glory comic book containing the words.
 He persuaded Gardner to let him read the book by offering him the refund price of the bid.
 Reading the comic, Jones shouts out the magic words and became General Glory again.
 Shortly after this, he was arrested for treason by Ernest E. Earnest.
 It eventually transpired that Sharp had framed Glory to divert suspicion from himself.
 Ernie confronted him and was shot.
 Sharp was brought to justice by Glory and the Justice League, and General Glory became a member of the team.
 Maxwell Lord considered that a true Golden Age hero might be good for their image, and Glory thereafter assists the team from time to time.
 For example, Glory and the JLA defeat a revenge-crazed elderly Nazi that had been plaguing Jones with technologically advanced threats for some time; often chasing him out of the latest home Jones had created.
 Said Nazi is finally defeated in issue #50.

 In this time period, Glory owns a dog named 'Liberty'; the pet is featured in a later Justice League Quarterly issue.
 The dog unintentionally helps save the JLA who were having miniaturization issues.

 Glory assists the League in saving Ice from demonic possession.
 At the same time he tries to help Maxwell Lord with his seeming drinking problem.